kusumi/fileobj/README.md

         $ fileobj
           (command):q<ENTER>

-+ Run the program and abandon input that has been typed
++ Run the program and discard input that has been typed after the previous command

         $ fileobj
           (command)ttttttttt<ESC>